endreymarcell/namingthings/src/pages/blog/eslint-prettier.md

 And this applies in general.
 Yes, I agree that in certain cases, the code that Prettier produces is actually less readable/consistent than the raw version.
 Yes, [this example](https://prettier.io/playground/#N4Igxg9gdgLgprEAuc0DOMAEBXNcBOamAvJgNoA6UmmwOe+AkgCZKYCMANPQVAIYBbOGwogAggBsAZgEs4mAMJ98QiTJh9RmAL6cqNOrgIs2AJm5H8-ISJABxGf0wAlCGgAWfKFt37aPJlZMAGYLBmthTFEAZXdsAHNMADk+ACNsHz1qf0sTTAAWMN5BSNFnPncBL0wAMXw+Bky-QwY8gFYiqxLbABU3d3kAGQBPbFSEJuyW4yCANk6I22iCeJkIZJkJCCllSYBdAG4qEE4QCAAHGDWoNGRQZXwIAHcABWUEW5Q+CSe+YdvTql6mAANZwGDREqDRxwZA7CR4QHAsEQ858MCOeLIGD4bBwU5wATjZjMODMQZeeLYPjxOA1CAqPgwK5QLFfbAwCAnEDuGACCQAdXc6jgaDRYDgyxu6hkADd1MNkOA0ACQI4GDAXvV4lU4d9ESAAFZoAAe0UxEjgAEVsBB4HqEfiQGjCAQlak0nAJNzzvhHDABTJmDB3Mh8uZnY88AL6uclb7RQRZbDTgBHW3wLUXT4gBoAWigcDJZO5+Dg6ZkZa1NN1SHhBrwAhk2NxTrQFutGdhdf1To0qUDwdDSAjOL4m0xCggAlrIFFbW5Rh6aU+9adsrxjCgpNg0TAfsuYm30Rgw0tDrw2m0QA) demonstrates this well.
-But at the end of the day, the value of never having to think about formatting - not when writing the code, not when reviewing a Pull Request, never - is worth so much more than those couple of cases.
+But at the end of the day, the value of never having to think about formatting - not when writing the code, not when reviewing a Pull Request, never - is so much higher than that of those couple of cases.

 > The real pain point is that this behavior is not optional.
 You can’t disable it completely.

-That's not the pain point; that's the value proposition.
+That's not the pain point; **that's the value proposition**.

 > The only workaround you can do is to use `// prettier-ignore`, which to me, the "all or nothing" choice loses the point of using Prettier in the first place.